 I did enjoy seeing various generations mixing, mingling and just discussing the days news on the street corner.

 I walked around a bit and eventually stumbled upon this old structure called the Dinh Kim Ngan house.
 From what I could gather it was an old communal house that at the end of the 19th century was dedicated towards the production of silver ingots.
-Now it was part temple and part museum.
+Now it was part temple and

 Outside the building structure there a few hanging bamboo cages with birds.
 One was a pigeon and the other bird was something like a canary.